 - Pay attention.
 This trail connects to other trails, and you need to remember which you took in order to get back.

 Check Out Emily’s Covered Bridge

-Covered bridges are so pretty to look at.
+Covered bridges are so pretty to look at and a top thing to do in Stowe, VT.
 That’s one reason we highly recommend a visit to Emily’s Bridge (also known as Gold Brook Covered Bridge).
 The other reason?
 The spooky story behind the bridge.

 The story goes that Emily, upset when her lover didn’t show up for a meeting to elope, hanged herself from the bridge.
 She is now said to haunt the bridge, scratching the vehicles and backs of anyone who passes over.
 We aren’t sure we believe the story, but it is fun to tell anyway.

 - Take pictures.
 This bridge and the woods around it provide a quintessentially Vermont image that must be captured.

 - Carry a towel.
 If it’s warm enough, you might decide to play in the water below the bridge, and you’ll need a way to dry off.